utkaiser/utkaiser.github.io/index.md

 #  Hi, I am Luis Kaiser
 <div class="columns" markdown="1">
 <div class="intro" markdown="1">
-I'm Luis, a Ph.D.
+I'm a Ph.D.
 Student in the [Oden Institute](https://oden.utexas.edu/) at [The University of Texas at Austin](https://www.utexas.edu/).
 I design, develop, and evaluate deep physical modeling and RL in game theory advised by [Richard Tsai](https://web.ma.utexas.edu/users/ytsai/).

 I received my B.Sc. and M.Sc. in Mathematics at [Technical University of Munich](https://www.tum.de/) and [University of Wuerzburg](https://www.uni-wuerzburg.de/) where I worked on RL-based trading and deep learning training algorithms for wave simulation.